JiriTrecak/Warp/README.md

          // Warp can also bind one property from multiple sources,  which is excellent when you have, for example,
          // multiple databases, each with different key.
 Specify primary key
-         // if there is chance tand more of them can show at once and one has priority:
+         // if there is chance that more of them can show at once and one has priority:
          WPRProperty(remotes: ["id", "objectId", "object_id"], primaryRemote: "objectId", bindTo: "userId", type: .Int), ]
 }